diogomfarinha/Prolog_Description_Generator/README.txt

 To know more about the approach and the Project itself read the Project paper in this repository.

 To test the software it is recommended that you load 'Testing.pl' as it loads all modules.
 The programs used for testing can be found in 'Test_Programs.pl'.
-You can the software as follows:
+You can test the software as follows:

 %Generate a description for or any program and corresponding arity ?-prolog_to_imperative(displayStatus/0).